The Resourceful Mama

 • Pinterest63249

-Our kids love the sandbox.
-They love to flood it with water, drag every toy they own out there (they got busted trying to sneak their monster trucks out a couple days ago), and dig holes and tunnels.
+My kids love the sandbox.
+They love to flood it with water, drag every toy they own out there, and dig holes and tunnels.
 They have a good time with it when the weather permits.
+I like to have some sandbox alternatives for them, especially when the weather is too cold to play outside or we need a sand free day.

 This rainbow color sorting sensory bin is a great indoor activity for toddler and preschoolers.
 They work on colors, sorting and fine motor skills.